France warns Iran over nuclear deal as deadline nears

 A tentative agreement was reached between Iran, the United States, France, Britain, Germany, Russia and China on April 2, but several issues remain unresolved.

-Among them are the pace of easing Western sanctions imposed over the Iranian program and the monitoring and verification measures to ensure Iran could not pursue a clandestine nuclear weapons program.
+Among them are the pace of easing Western sanctions imposed over the Iranian programme and the monitoring and verification measures to ensure Iran could not pursue a clandestine nuclear weapons programme.

-Iran denies any ambition to develop nuclear weapons and says its program is purely peaceful.
+Iran denies any ambition to develop nuclear weapons and says its programme is purely peaceful.

 "The talks are serious, complicated and detailed.
 The pace of talks is slow as we have entered final stages," Araqchi said upon his arrival in Vienna, state TV reported.